Kelbie/celcat-timetable-parser/readme.md

       PRIMARY KEY (id)
     );

-Many to many for `staff` and `groups` since a staff member can have many classes and a class can have many staff members.
-The same applies for groups.
+Many to many for `staff` and `rooms` since a staff member can have many classes and a class can have many staff members.
+The same applies for rooms.

 ## Class_Staff